awesome-inc/OneClickBuild/ReadMe.md

 	<OpenCoverOutput>$(TestResultsDir)$(ProjectName).Coverage.xml</OpenCoverOutput>

-The default filter for OpenCover is
+The default filter for **OpenCover** is

 	<OpenCoverFilter>+[$(AssemblyName)]* -[*]*Tests -[FluentAssertions]*</OpenCoverFilter>

-which includes all code from the current assembly and excludes all classes ending with `Tests` and everything from the `FluentAssertions`-assembly which i use extensively in my tests.
-More details on OpenCover-filters can be found in the
+which includes all code from the current assembly and excludes all classes ending with `Tests` and everything from the `FluentAssertions`-assembly which we use extensively in my tests.
+More details on **OpenCover-filters** can be found in the
 [OpenCover documentation (pdf)](https://github.com/sawilde/opencover/blob/master/main/OpenCover.Documentation/Usage.pdf?raw=true)
 or the [OpenCover Usage Wiki (GitHub)](https://github.com/opencover/opencover/wiki/Usage).

 **Notes:**

-- OneClickBuild v1.3 supports the standard `[ExcludeFromCodeCoverage]` attribute (see [MSDN](http://msdn.microsoft.com/en-us/library/dd984116(VS.100).aspx)).
+- OneClickBuild v1.3+ supports the standard `[ExcludeFromCodeCoverage]` attribute (see [MSDN](http://msdn.microsoft.com/en-us/library/dd984116(VS.100).aspx)).
 This is handy for generated code snippets or [MiniMods](https://github.com/minimod/minimods).

 ### Coverage Report